 Each leg of the course will be marked with a different color surveyor tape.
-Follow the color as displayed on the map given to you before the run.
+Follow the color as displayed on the map.
 Sections of trail NOT a part of the racecourse will be flagged with BLUE surveyor tape.
 If you find yourself on a part of the course with BLUE tape return to the nearest intersection and look for the right colored tape.
 Fluorescent surveyor ribbon and glow sticks may be used to mark night sections.
 Especially difficult trail sections where a critical turn is present will have more surveyor tape.

-Runners should carry the map provided at all times.
+Runners should print out a copy of the map and carry it at all times.
 Course markings have been known to disappear.